SHogenboom/BourdonVosTest/README.md

 **IF YOU WISH TO USE THE ONLINE BOURDON VOS TEST - PLEASE SEE THE [USER MANUAL](https://github.com/SHogenboom/BourdonVosTest/blob/master/README_USERS.pdf) FOR INSTRUCTIONS !**

-This document contains information on the process behind creating the O-BVT inline with the requirements for the course "Programming The Next Step", which was given at the University of Amsterdam, the Netherlands, in 2017.
+This document contains information on the process behind creating the O-BVT in line with the requirements for the course "Programming The Next Step", which was given at the University of Amsterdam, the Netherlands, in 2017.
 For other software developers I recommend looking at the [Design](#design) section as it contains examples of the code.
 Of course, all source files are accessible on GitHub: [Bourdon Vos Test](https://github.com/SHogenboom/BourdonVosTest).
 All files contain in-line comments.

 <H2> Content </H2>